-- A moderate amount of walking where many of the sites are large and unsheltered. - Visiting sites where you will encounter steps, cobbled streets, rocky and uneven ground, slopes and steep walks. - Extensive travel by air-conditioned coach. - Excursions by ferry, boat and high-speed catamaran: high-speed catamaran from Heraklion to Santorini (Day 6), Caldera Cruise, Santorini (Day 7), ferry from Kyllini to Kefalonia (Day 11), short boat trip on Melissani Cavern-Lake (Day 13), ferry from Kefalonia to Ithaca (Day 13), ferry from Ithaca to Astakos (Day 16), boat tour of the River Acheron (Day 18), ferry from Igoumenitsa to Corfu (Day 18). - Domestic flights with A3: Santorini-Athens (Day 8). - 3- to 4-star hotels with six hotel changes. - You must be able to carry your own hand luggage.
+- A moderate amount of walking where many of the sites are large and unsheltered. - The program involves visiting sites where you will encounter steps, cobbled streets, rocky, rutted and uneven ground, loose stones, slopes and steep inclines.
+The longer walks of about a kilometre, on Ithaka, Kefalonia and to the volcano crater in the Santorini caldera, are optional. - Extensive travel by air-conditioned coach. - Excursions by ferry, boat and high-speed catamaran: high-speed catamaran from Heraklion to Santorini (Day 6), Caldera Cruise, Santorini (Day 7), ferry from Kyllini to Kefalonia (Day 11), short boat trip on Melissani Cavern-Lake (Day 13), ferry from Kefalonia to Ithaca (Day 13), ferry from Ithaca to Astakos (Day 16), boat tour of the River Acheron (Day 18), ferry from Igoumenitsa to Corfu (Day 18). - Domestic flights with A3: Santorini-Athens (Day 8). - 3- to 4-star hotels with six hotel changes. - You must be able to carry your own hand luggage.
 Hotel porterage includes 1 piece of luggage per person.
 You must also be able to wheel your luggage at airport (where porterage is not included) and at ferry terminals (where limited porterage services are available). - The use of audio headsets which amplify the voice of your guide (despite noisy surroundings).
 This technology also allows you to move freely during site visits without missing any information.